embroider-build/embroider/packages/macros/README.md

     let hasNativeArrayHelper = true;
     ```

+- `moduleExists(moduleName)`: a macro that compiles to a boolean literal.
+It will be true if the given module can be resolved.
+This macro **deliberately behaves differently** in Embroider vs classic ember-cli, as an aid to compatibility.
+In classic ember-cli, it compiles to `window.require.has(moduleName)`, which will check at *runtime* whether the given module exists.
+In Embroider, we will resolve the module at *compile time* and inline the boolean result.

+    This is different from `dependencySatisfies` because it accepts not just package names, but entire module paths.
+This givecs it higher resolution, but also means we can only statically compute the answer when running inside Embroider, not when running inside classic ember-cli.

+    Assuming you have `ember-animated/easings/linear` available, this code:

+    ```js
+    import { moduleExists } from '@embroider/macros';
+    let foundLinear = modulesExists('ember-animated/easings/linear');
+    ```

+    Compiles to this in Embroider:

+    ```js
+    let foundLinear = true;
+    ```

+    And this in classic ember-cli:

+    ```js
+    let foundLinear = window.require.has('ember-animated/easing/linear');
+    ```

 - `macroIf(predicate, consequent, alternate)`: a compile time conditional.
 Lets you choose between two blocks of code and only include one of them.
 Critically, it will also strip import statements that are used only inside the dead block.
 The predicate is usually one of the other macros.